FunctionalJerk/SuperCollider-SerialCtl/README.md

 ### Hardware

+This is the hardware, that I used, but I'm sure the code runs on many other microcontrollers.

 - [PJRC's Teensy 3.2](https://www.pjrc.com/store/teensy32.html)
 - Pots / switches / buttons (go wild!
 I would recommend linear potentiometers, though)
 - Housing